Table of Contents_

 If you are looking around for a new workplace seat, you may be comparing vinyl vs leather office chairs.
 The best office chairs, after all, ship in a wide variety of styles, each with its own advantages and disadvantages.
 Here are the differences between leather and vinyl office seats.

 The primary difference here is the material that makes up the exterior of the chair, leather or vinyl.
 Both materials offer some unique use case scenarios and some considerations to be on the lookout for, such as when comparing mesh office chairs vs fabric office chairs.
-Additionally, there’s a wide difference between leather vs mesh, and faux leather vs bonded leather office chairs.
+Additionally, there’s a wide difference between a leather vs mesh chair and faux leather vs bonded leather office chairs.
 They’re not all alike in material and quality.

 Here are more contrasts between chairs made from vinyl and leather.

 Leather chairs are exceptionally durable, though they will require regular maintenance.
 Vinyl seats are not quite as durable, as they are prone to tears, but do not require the same type of maintenance as leather chairs do.
 If your vinyl chair tears, it could necessitate a complete replacement of the exterior, which could be a huge headache, though some seats can be patched.
 If you are comparing drafting chairs vs office chairs, you will find that only the latter is available in vinyl or leather.
+However, these materials can be used on a wide variety of chairs, including sled chairs like with our Boss Office Products leather sled base side chair review.

 Both vinyl and leather chairs are not exactly breathable, which may be something to consider if you work in a hot or humid environment.